coderBrie/Visualize-Data-AWS-Quicksight/README.md

 ## Overview

-This mini project involves visualizing data using Amazon QuickSight.
-The dataset used is the Amazon Best Seller dataset, which includes 1000 rows of real-life sample data.
-The dataset consists of a CSV file and a `manifest.json` file, which is used by QuickSight to access data from an S3 bucket.
+This project demonstrates the use of Amazon QuickSight to visualize data from the Amazon Best Seller dataset, stored in an Amazon S3 bucket.
+The workflow is designed to align with AWS Leadership Principles: Customer Obsession, Bias for Action, Invent and Simplify, Ownership, and Think Big.

+## Project Objectives

+Customer Obsession: Deliver actionable insights by visualizing popular brands from the dataset.

+Operational Excellence: Streamline data access using S3 and QuickSight.

+Security: Ensure data integrity through controlled access in S3 and proper dataset configuration.

+Scalability: Demonstrate a workflow adaptable to larger datasets or additional AWS services.

-## Steps
+## Solution Workflow Steps

 ### 1. Setting up S3 Bucket